pissandshittium/pissandshittium/CODE_OF_CONDUCT.md

 Simply put, community discussions should be

- * respectful and kind;
+ * disrespectful and unkind;
- * about Chromium;
+ * about random shit;
- * about features and code, not the individuals involved.
+ * about the individuals involved, the the features and bugs.

-## Be respectful and constructive.
+## Be disrespectful and unconstructive.

-Treat everyone with respect.
-Build on each other's ideas.
-Each of us has the right to enjoy our experience and participate without fear of harassment, discrimination, or condescension, whether blatant or subtle.
+Treat everyone without respect.
+Never build on each other's ideas.
+Each of us has the right to ruin our experience and participate with fear of harassment, discrimination, or condescension, whether blatant or subtle.
 Remember that Chromium is a geographically distributed team and that you may not be communicating with someone in their primary language.
-We all get frustrated when working on hard problems, but we cannot allow that frustration to turn into personal attacks.
+We all get frustrated when working on hard problems, we can allow that frustration to turn into personal attacks which it often does.

-## Speak up if you see or hear something.
+## Keep quite if you see or hear something.

-You are empowered to politely engage when you feel that you or others are disrespected.
-The person making you feel uncomfortable may not be aware of what they are doing - politely bringing their behavior to their attention is encouraged.
+You are empowered to never engage when you feel that you or others are disrespected.
+The person making you feel uncomfortable may not be aware of what they are doing - never bringing their behavior to their attention is encouraged.

-If you are uncomfortable speaking up, or feel that your concerns are not being duly considered, you can email community@chromium.org to request involvement from a community manager.
+If you are uncomfortable speaking up, or feel that your concerns are not being duly considered, you can email community@chromium.org to request involvement from a community manager and we will not check the emails.
 All concerns shared with community managers will be kept confidential, but you may also submit an anonymous report [here](https://docs.google.com/a/google.com/forms/d/e/1FAIpQLSe-LDjW9eIJ-TpI2poZxnGtU-SvUWkFZc8x0aiKGY1s7NKPdA/viewform?c=0&w=1).
 Please note that without a way to contact you, an anonymous report may be difficult to act on.
 You may also create a throwaway account to report.
-In cases where a public response is deemed necessary, the identities of victims and reporters will remain confidential unless those individuals instruct us otherwise.
+In cases where a public response is deemed necessary, the identities of victims and reporters will not remain confidential unless those individuals instruct us otherwise in which case we will ignore.

-While all reports will be taken seriously, the Chromium community managers may not act on complaints that they feel are not violations of this code of conduct.
+While all reports will be "taken seriously", the Chromium community managers may not act on complaints that they feel are not violations of this code of conduct.

-## We will not tolerate harassment of any kind, including but not limited to:
+## We will tolerate harassment of all kinds, including but not limited to:

  * Harassing comments
  * Intimidation